What is the Weather Like in Niue in May?

 Tropical Storms in May

-Museums & Art – Hide from the occasional rainfall at the Taoga Niue National Museum or the local Tahiono Art Gallery in Alofi.
-Outdoors, you’ll be able to check out ingenious sculptures created by local artists at the Hikulagi Sculpture Park.
-If you are lucky, you’ll also be able to experience a village show day, which is simply unmissable if you are interested in learning more about the Niuean culture.
+Museums and Art – Hide from the occasional rainfall at the national museum, Fale Tau Taoga Niue or the local Tahiono Art Gallery in Alofi.
+Outdoors, you’ll be able to check out trash transformed into sculptures at the Hikulagi Sculpture Park.
+If you are lucky, you’ll also be able to experience a Village Show Day, which is simply unmissable if you are interested in learning more about the Niuean culture.

-Snorkelling or Scuba diving – Niue is poised with some of the clearest waters you will ever experience since it has no freshwater estuaries.
-By jumping in the water, you will be able to uncover the vibrant world that created this raised coral atoll in the first place.
+Snorkelling or Scuba Diving – Niue is poised with some of the clearest waters you will ever experience since it has no freshwater estuaries.
+By jumping in the water through snorkelling or scuba diving, you will be able to uncover the vibrant world that created this raised coral atoll in the first place.

-Road Trip – If you are unsure about what you feel like doing, get yourself behind the wheel of a rental car, grab a map from the visitor’s centre, and head on the road to enjoy a slice of everything.
-The drives between the points of interests are short (heck, it only takes about 30 minutes to cross the whole island!) where you will be able to treat yourself to some great sights and experience local food at the eateries scattered along the east coast of the island.
+Road Trip – If you are unsure about what you feel like doing, get yourself behind the wheel of a rental car, grab a map from the Niue Information Centre, and head on the road to enjoy a slice of everything.
+The drives between the points of interest are short (heck, it only takes about 30 minutes to cross the whole island!) where you will be able to treat yourself to some great sights and experience local food at the eateries scattered along the west coast of the island.

 May Packing List for Niue